gabrielkorytiak/Windows-Deployment-Script/README.md

 Use :

-Manula deployment of Windows for IT admins
+Manual deployment of Windows for end users or corporations

 External Windows instalation in external hard drives/USB stick/SD Card (Windows To Go)